 CyberGhost has the largest number of servers on this list – over 6,400 in its global network!
 It’s a huge number and trying to choose which to unblock a specific streaming service can be overwhelming.
 Fortunately, CyberGhost’s optimized servers are specifically configured to get around content blocks.
 When I tested CyberGhost’s optimized servers, I found they always allowed me to unblock restricted streaming services in other locations.

 CyberGhost has optimized servers for ESPN, GloboPlay, Sling TV, Canal+, TF1, Hulu, and YouTube TV.
-All of these options make it super easy to find and connect to a streaming service broadcasting the Russian Grand Prix.
+All of these options make it super easy to find and connect to a streaming service broadcasting the Italian Grand Prix.

 Some services (like Sky Go) don’t have optimized servers, so connecting to a standard server didn’t always work the first time.
 When I contacted CyberGhost’s customer support about connection issues, they recommended trying different servers in the same location.
 I was able to connect eventually, but it was time-consuming to keep switching servers and retrying my streaming service.

 CyberGhost was fast enough to stream in HD no matter where I was connected – my speed over 10 different servers (both optimized and standard) was 24Mbps.
 However, I did notice that standard servers were generally slower than the optimized servers and had more buffering.
 I’d recommend using an optimized streaming server where possible for the smoothest streaming.